 The C Trumpet

-More popular among orchestras than jazz musicians, the C trumpet has a shorter tube which gives it a slightly higher pitch that it’s Bb counterpart.
+More popular among orchestras than as a jazz instrument, the C trumpet has a shorter tube which gives it a slightly higher pitch that it’s Bb counterpart.

 The fact that it is in the key of C also means you don’t have to transpose the music to play along with an orchestra or piano.
 It’s likely it’s cleaner, direct tone which makes it so suitable for classical work, compared to the more emotional and wide-ranging palette of colours a lot fo jazz and pop players search for.